-Run Mode 8, Single Module Discharge, no charge current:
+Run Mode 8, Single Pulse High Current Discharge, no charge current:

-This mode is intended to provide High Current single Module Discharge for Internal Resistance Measurement.
+This mode is intended to provide High Current single pulse discharge for Internal Resistance Measurement.
 It runs for a programmable time (set as the last Tech Variable "HCDisPWth", the default is 2.0 seconds) and then shuts off.
+The high current discharge of the whole pack, with an appropriate load, yields a useable IR number for the pack.
+A suitable load would be spa heaters that can handle the required power output pulse.
+Best to call to confirm your test setup before trying this.